 Everyone has to dash to the bathroom sometimes!
-Help your child be prepared for these occasions as much as possible, and also realise that now and again, he/she may have an accident if they don't make it to the toilet in time.
+Help your child be prepared for these occasions as much as possible, and also realise that now and again, they may have an accident if they don't make it to the toilet in time.

-HANDY HINT: Help your child pack a change of clothes to carry with them in case of a bathroom emergency.
+Handy hint: Help your child pack a change of clothes to carry with them in case of a bathroom emergency.